mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, a large variety of Web sites might depend upon a cloud hosting provider or content delivery network; if it were to become unavailable (whether for technical or other reasons), many people's experience of the Internet might be disrupted.
 Likewise, a mobile Internet access provider might have an outage that affects hundreds, thousands, or more of its users.
 In both cases, consolidation is not indicated by the loss of availability or its scale, but it well might be if the parties relying on the function don't have reasonable options to switch to if they are unhappy with the availability of the service provided, or if friction against switching to an alternative is too great.

-## Contributors to Centralization {#kinds}
+## How Centralization Occurs {#kinds}

 A function's design can exhibit centralization in a variety of ways.
 The subsections below describe different contributors to and expressions of centralization in Internet functions.
+Note that this is not a taxonomy, in that it is not necessarily complete, and there may be overlap.

 ### Proprietary Centralization {#direct}